Frequently Asked Questions

 If you have had any imaging done, please bring all results with you.

-Prior to your initial consultation, please fill out the New Patient forms online.
-If you haven’t filled these out, please make sure to come to your appointment 10 minutes early so you have time to fill them out on the day.
+Prior to your initial consultation, please make sure to come to your appointment 10 minutes early to allow time to fill out our New Patient form.

 Click HERE to conveniently book an appointment online.